Psyche Cattell

-Psyche Cattell (August 2, 1893 – April 17, 1989) was an American psychologist who studied cognitive development in children.
+Psyche Cattell (August 2, 1893 – April 17, 1989) was an American psychologist who studied children and aimed to develop intelligence tests for infants.
 She was Chief Psychologist at Lancaster Guidance Clinic in Lancaster, Pennsylvania from 1939 to 1963.
 She published a book on intelligence testing and established a nursery school in her home which operated from 1941 to 1974.
 She is best known for the Cattell Infant Intelligence Scale, a downward extension of IQ testing used to assess children's development.

-Early life
+Early life and education

-Psyche Cattell was born to James McKeen Cattell and Josephine Owen Cattell in Garrison, New York on August 2, 1893.
-Her father was a famous psychologist and professor at universities such as University of Pennsylvania and Columbia University.
+Cattell was born to James McKeen Cattell and Josephine Owen Cattell in Garrison, New York, on August 2, 1893.
+Her father was a notable psychologist and professor at the University of Pennsylvania and Columbia University.

-Education

-James Cattell had a large influence on Psyche as he was very involved in his children's education.
-As a professor, James Cattell had many resources to provide his children with high quality education.
-Cattell and her siblings were homeschooled by their father and other educators and tutors.
-Cattell often fell behind her siblings throughout their education, likely due to dyslexia although she was never formally diagnosed.
-Due to her academic struggles, her father did not support her attending college.
+As a psychologist, James Cattell actively shaped his children's educational environment.
+He home schooled them with the support of visiting educators and tutors.
+Psyche Cattell often fell behind her siblings, perhaps due to undiagnosed dyslexia.
+Because of her struggles, her father did not support her academic aspirations.
 As a result, she became a research assistant in order to save up money for college.

-Education played a large role in Cattell's life, starting from an early age through her father.
-When she earned enough tuition money, she attended Barnard College from 1912 to 1914 and Sargent School of Physical Education from 1913 to 1917, and later attended Cornell University.
-Her and her sister did not receive formal degrees from these institutions due to not have a high school diploma.
+When she earned enough tuition money, she attended Barnard College from 1912 to 1914 and Sargent School of Physical Education from 1913 to 1917.
+She eventually gained admission to Cornell University but, without a high school diploma, she was denied an undergraduate degree.
 In 1925, she received a Master of Arts degree from Cornell and a Master of Education degree from Harvard University.
 She went on to receive a Doctor of Education degree from Harvard in 1927.
-She became the first woman to receive a Doctor of Education from the Harvard Graduate School of Education.